Young Author Hopes to Help Children with His Book

 He decided to write the book to help other children cope who might be in a similar situation.

-“I know there are kids out there that has been through maybe even more than what I have been through or been through the same thing.
-I tried to write this book to help them,” said Tolbert.
+"I know there are kids out there that's been through maybe even more than what I have been through or been through the same thing.
+I tried to write this book to help them," said Tolbert.

 Knox has been living with his grandmother Kellie in Price Township for the past three years.

-He says his teachers at J.T.
+She says his teachers at J.T.
 Lambert School in the East Stroudsburg Area School District really helped her grandson make this book possible.

-“He did a lot of journaling.
+"He did a lot of journaling.
 His teachers at the school helped him to write because he was very bad at writing and putting thought into it.
-So after all the journaling and all the anger came out, he decided to put it into a book,” said Kellie, Knox’s grandmother.
+So after all the journaling and all the anger came out, he decided to put it into a book," said Kellie.

 We asked Knox what his favorite part of the book is and his answer is heartwarming.